Marcus1910/PokemonNuzlockeTracker/documentation/APK/build APK and transfer to phone.md

     On Linux run *adb connect PHONE_IP:5555* to connect to your phone, this should start a new service and also ask for permission on your phone.
 Allow the connection.
     Navigate to PokemonNuzlockeTracker/bin, the location where the APK is and run *adb -s PHONE_IP:5555 install APK_NAME*, both PHONE_IP and APK_NAME can be autocompleted using the TAB key.
 It should now install to your phone.
-When you want to deploy again you only have to use the linux commands to connect and to install.
+When you want to deploy again you only have to use the linux commands to connect and to install. use adb -s 192.168.178.227:5555 logcat *:S python:D if you want to see what the terminal displays